LiPingYen/Measurement-Invariance/README.md

 The folder includes the code for conducting backward method and forward method to test partial metric and partial scalar measurement invariance.

-The simulation process and condition can be find in the literature mentioned in the reference part.
+The simulation process and condition can be found in the literature mentioned in the reference part.

 ### Permutation Randomization Methods for Testing Measurement Equivalence and Detecting Differential Item Functioning in Multiple-Group Confirmatory Factor Analysis